Applications are reviewed on a rolling basis throughout the posting time of this position.

 AmeriCorps Provides Additional Benefits:

-• Learn more about the AmeriCorps Education Award mentioned under "Details".
-You can use the award to repay qualified student loans and to pay for current educational expenses at eligible institutions of higher education and training programs.
-(Award Amounts)
+• Learn more about the AmericaCorps Education Award to repay qualified student loans and to pay for current educational expenses at eligible institutions of higher education and training programs.

 • Professional networking opportunities, mentorship, and experience to help grow your career